cschneider/Karaf-Tutorial/tasklist-blueprint-cdi/README.txt

 h1.
 Installation

-Download and start Karaf 3.0.3
+Download and start Karaf 3.0.3.
+This example does not yet work on karaf 4.

 Start karaf and execute the commands below